IDEA Schools’ Commitment to PE Drives Students’ Academic Success

 Students across the IDEA Public Schools network continue to demonstrate that a commitment to PE (physical education) helps students meet high academic standards while improving fitness.

-The network of Texas public schools produced five of highest rated high schools in the U.S. in 2016-17 while continuing to improve overall student fitness through heart rate training in physical education that includes the adidas Zone for IHT Spirit wrist heart rate monitors and the IHT Spirit System® software.
+The network of Texas public schools produced five of highest rated high schools in the U.S. in 2016-17 while continuing to improve overall student fitness through heart rate training in physical education that includes the IHT Zone wrist heart rate monitors and the IHT Spirit System® software.

 Students recently completed their second year wearing the heart rate monitors and learning from data analyzed by the Spirit System.